SS General von Steuben: Final voyage

 On 9 February 1945, the 14,660-ton Steuben sailed from Pillau, near Königsberg on the Baltic coast, for Swinemünde (now Świnoujście, Poland).
 Official reports listed 2,800 wounded German soldiers; 800 civilians; 100 returning soldiers; 270 navy medical personnel (including doctors, nurses and auxiliaries); 12 nurses from Pillau; 64 crew for the ship's anti-aircraft guns, 61 naval personnel, radio operators, signal men, machine operators and administrators, plus 160 merchant navy crewmen, for a total of 4,267 people on board.
 Due to the rapid evacuation ahead of the Red Army's advance, many Eastern German and Baltic refugees boarded the Steuben without being registered, increasing the number of those on board to approximately 5,200.

 Just before midnight on 9 February, the Soviet submarine S-13, commanded by Alexander Marinesko, fired two torpedoes 14 seconds apart at the Steuben; both hit her starboard bow, just below the bridge, where many of the crew were sleeping.
 Most were killed by the impact of the torpedoes.
 According to survivors, the Steuben sank by the bow and listed severely to starboard before taking her final plunge, within about 20 minutes of the torpedo impacts.
 An estimated 4,500 people died in the sinking.
 German torpedo boat T-196 hastily pulled up beside Steuben as she sank; its crew pulled about 300 survivors straight from Steubens slanting decks and brought them to Kolberg in Pomerania (today Kołobrzeg, Poland).
 A total of 650 people were rescued from the Steuben.

 Wreck

 The Steuben wreck was found and identified in May 2004 by Polish Navy hydrographical vessel ORP Arctowski.
 Pictures and graphics appeared in a 2005 National Geographic article.

 The wreck lies on its port side at about 70 m in depth, and the hull reaches up to 50 m in depth.
 The ship was mostly intact when it was found.

-In July 2021, German news magazine Der Spiegel reported that the wreck had been plundered and severely damaged in the process.
+In July 2021, the German news magazine Der Spiegel reported that the wreck had been plundered and severely damaged in the process.
 The wreck is an official war grave, and entering it is illegal.
 Due to international treaties, the wreck remains property of the German state, but Poland is responsible for its protection.
 Over the past decade, looting has become one of the biggest reasons for the deteriorating condition of shipwrecks in the Baltic sea.